-- Non-chemical biological control options are being tested for regionally important crop pests, such as the alfalfa snout beetle.
+- Non-chemical biological control options are tested for regionally important crop pests, such as the alfalfa snout beetle.
+Researcher: Don Viands

 Organic Agriculture at Willsboro

-Since 1993, six acres have been dedicated to organic research, and those acres of Willsboro Farm were certified by 'Vermont Organic Farmers, LLC' in 1996.
+Since 1993, six acres have been dedicated to organic research, certified by 'Vermont Organic Farmers, LLC' in 1996.

-Willsboro Farm utilizes these acres primarily for organic grain trails, to design ways to incorporate spring and winter wheat rotations, with food grade soybeans, flax and alfalfa / timothy hay.
-A five year rotation was established, which provides ideal ways to build and enrich the soil and improve soil tilth naturally.
+Willsboro Research Farm utilizes these acres primarily for organic grain trails, incorporating spring and winter wheat rotations, with soybeans, flax, spelt, alfalfa and timothy hay.
+The farm team established a five year rotation plan, which provides ideal ways to build and enrich the soil and improve soil tilth naturally.